gladkhumalo/PowerShell/100-days-of-powershell/Day-007/README.md

 ## Objective

-Develop a PowerShell script that displays the top memory-consuming processes and provides the option to safely terminate a selected process.
+Build a PowerShell script that displays the top memory-consuming processes and provides the option to safely terminate a selected process.

 ## Features